calebcianc/project3-frontend-bootcamp/README.md

 ## Setup

-**Pre-requisite: To be used with [TravelGPT Backend](https://github.com/calebcianc/project3-backend-bootcamp) in order to run the full application.**
+**Pre-requisite: To be used with [TravelGPT Backend](https://github.com/calebcianc/project3-backend-bootcamp) in order to run the full application locally.**

 This project is created using create-react-app.
 Before starting, it is required to run the following steps for the application to work